Unstructured-IO/unstructured/docs/source/core/staging.rst

 Staging
 #######

-Staging bricks in the ``unstructured`` package help prepare your data for ingestion into downstream systems.
+Staging functions in the ``unstructured`` package help prepare your data for ingestion into downstream systems.
-A staging brick accepts a list of document elements as input and return an appropriately formatted dictionary as output.
+A staging function accepts a list of document elements as input and return an appropriately formatted dictionary as output.
-In the example below, we get our narrative text samples prepared for ingestion into LabelStudio using ``the stage_for_label_studio`` brick.
+In the example below, we get our narrative text samples prepared for ingestion into LabelStudio using ``the stage_for_label_studio`` function.
 We can take this data and directly upload it into LabelStudio to quickly get started with an NLP labeling task.